Tineco A10 Review

 There are three different A10 options available on Amazon.
 These include the “Hero” and “Hero+.”
 All options have the same motor and battery.

-Both these sub-models have the same attachments and comes with one detachable battery.
+Both these sub-models have the same attachments and come with one detachable battery.
 The only difference is that the Hero comes with the “powerhouse” and the Hero+ has the charging dock.

-The powerhouse is a storage caddy for storing the main vacuum unit and tools.
-While the charging dock has the same function but it’s wall mountable for vertical storage but only has slots for two extra attachments.
+The powerhouse serves as a storage caddy for storing the vacuum unit and associated tools.
+While the charging dock has the same function, it’s wall-mountable for vertical storage, but only has slots for two extra attachments.

 Choosing between these two options will depend on your preference.
-If you don’t want to drill anything on the wall, then the Hero is the better option because the storage caddy has enough room to store all the tools; otherwise, go with the Hero+.
+If you don’t want to drill into the wall, then the Hero is the better option because the storage caddy has enough room to store all your tools; otherwise, go with the Hero+.

-So the sample I got from Tineco is the entry-level Hero version that only has the essential tools such as the crevice, brush, and mini-turbo brush.
+The sample I received from Tineco is the entry-level Hero version, which only includes the essential tools, such as the crevice, brush, and mini-turbo brush.

 Recently, I purchased the soft roller attachment to see what it does on hard surfaces.